dmd-program/dmd-100/topics/design_thinking.md

 Design Thinking is the most current incarnation of terminology meant to frame and ascribe value for the role of creative problem solving within a larger system.
 Generally speaking, design thinking refers the methods used to strategically guide a person or group to question underlying assumptions, generate a large array of ideas, better understand user needs, synthesize prototypes, propose or build viable solutions, and more.
 It's roots can be traced to Participatory Design, User-Centered Design, Service Design, and Human-Centered Design.
 Imagining a new idea, let alone 100 new ideas, is hard and often comes with overcoming learned blocks to creative thinking.
 To make this process easier, modern design thinking methods tend to incorporate synectics, or methods that facilitate the connection of ideas through unrelated phenomenon.

+## Design blocks

+You can think of design blocks as a kind of enemy to good design.
+A design block is a mental, cultural, or social hinderance to finding solutions that stray from norms and assumed knowledge and ideas.
+Without a willingness to push beyond what is assumed, change will be a very slow process.
+As Victor Papanek write's in _Design for the Real World, Human Ecology and Social Change_, "We live in a society that penalizes highly creative individuals for their non-conformist autonomy.
+This makes the teaching of problem-solving discouraging and difficult.
+A twenty-two-year-old student arrives at school with massive blocks against new ways of thinking, engendered by some sixteen years of miseducation, a heritage of childhood and pubescence of being "molded," "adjusted," "shaped."
+Meanwhile our society continuously evolves new social patterns that promise a slight departure from the mainstream but without ever endangering the patchwork of marginal groups that make up society as a whole."

+Whether they are a subject-matter expert or a layperson, everyone faces implicit \(unconscious\) and explicit \(conscious\) biases that can cause misinterpretations, false assumptions, and an over-reliance on common and familiar paths to a solution.
+"That is the way it has always been done" or "it's just common sense" are common expressions used by someone who is operating with a common bias called Confirmation Bias.
+A bias, like a design block, can undermine innovative problem solving and inhibit creative thinking.
+Modern design processes attempt to identify where bias may exist, and prevent it from harming the outcome.

+On page 158 in Victor Papanek's _Design for the Real World, Human Ecology and Social  Change_, he lists seven types of blocks, some of which are based on bias, and some of which are internal or external pressures:

+> We can list the inhibitors that keep us from solving tasks in new and innovative ways.
+They are:
+>
+> 1. Perceptual
+> 2. Emotional
+> 3. Associational
+> 4. Cultural
+> 5. Professional
+> 6. Intellectual
+> 7. Environmental

+## Beginner's mindset

+A designer's approach to questioning of assumptions, known as the beginners mindset, is helpful for bypassing stereotypes an misconceptions that often inhibit empathetic discoveries.
+How a person acquires the beginner's mindset can vary.
+Here is an example from the Hasso Plattner Institute of Design at Stanford: \[2\]

+1. **Don’t judge.** Just observe and engage users without the influence of value judgments upon their actions, circumstances, decisions, or “issues.”
+2. **Question everything.** Question even \(and especially\) the things you think you already understand.
+Ask questions to learn about how the user perceives the world.
+Think about how a 4-year-old asks “Why?” about everything.
+Follow up an answer to one “why” with a second “why.”
+3. **Be truly curious.** Strive to assume a posture of wonder and curiosity, especially in circumstances that seem either familiar or uncomfortable.
+4. **Find patterns.** Look for interesting threads and themes that emerge across interactions with users.
+5. **Listen.** Really.

+On page 172 in Victor Papanek's _Design for the Real World, Human Ecology and Social  Change_, he lists eight methods to eliminate blocks:

+> Our job then becomes one of establishing methods of doing away with these blocks.
+Although it is difficult to make a definitive list, since there is enormous overlap between different methods, I shall list eight:
+>
+> 1. Brainstorming
+> 2. Synectics
+> 3. Morphological analysis
+> 4. Sliding Scales
+> 5. Bisociation
+> 6. Trisociation
+> 7. Bionics and Biomechanics
+> 8. Forcing New Thinking Patterns

+We won't go into detail about what each of Papanek's methods are, however we will practice a few of them when completing course projects.
+There are hundreds of quantitative and qualitative design and research methods to choose from.
+The book, _Universal Methods of Design_ by Bella Martin and Bruce Hanington is a good starting point.

 ## Embracing V.U.C.A.

 > Now change seems to be much more unpredictable; it exceeds what we have known in the past.
 As we view the world, we realize organizations reflect society and political needs, which accommodate expanding democracy and periods of turmoil.
 Bureaucracies may remain the foundation for basic stability during these periods of rapid change, but they will have to be more open and adaptable to be effective – or even to survive. \[2\]